kaisdukes/quranic-corpus-api/README.md

 ## Logging

-By default, the service logs to `/var/log/corpus/quranic-corpus-api.log`.
+By default, the API service logs to `/var/log/corpus/quranic-corpus-api.log`.
 Ensure that this folder exists and that the service has correct permissions to write to the folder.